orlandocaraballo/sei/outlines/03-css-basics-review/css-basics.md

 3. Give the boxes a width equal to one quarter of the size of the parent div and a height of 300px.
 4. Next, give these elements a display property which will display the divs in a single line.
 5. Let's give the boxes some padding of 10px as well.
-6. Center your boxes.
-7. These boxes look a little crammed together so let's give them a margin on the left and on the right of 20px.
+6. These boxes look a little crammed together so let's give them a margin on the left and on the right of 20px.
 Try using the margin attribute instead of margin-left and margin-right.
-8. Give each div some lorem ipsum text of your choice and resize the text to be 10% larger.
+7. Give each div some lorem ipsum text of your choice and resize the text to be 10% larger.

 ### Positioning